 ISS's current policy on these votes is to make recommendations on a case-by-case basis on proposals to approve golden parachute compensation, consistent with policies on problematic pay practices related to severance.
 ISS's golden parachute say on pay analysis includes an evaluation of a company's existing arrangements, as well as any new ones.
-ISS's views on equity vesting provisions when making recommendations in connection with a "say on golden parachute" vote remain unchanged in its most recent updated voting guidelines: (1) maintaining existing criteria is a "good practice"; (2) pro rata vesting based on actual goal achievement for performance awards and/or based on partial completion of the vesting period is a "best practice"; (3) acceleration of awards granted shortly before a change in control is viewed as a greater windfall; and (4) auto-acceleration concerns are greater when awards make up the majority of
+ISS's views on equity vesting provisions when making recommendations in connection with a "say on golden parachute" vote remain unchanged in its most recent updated voting guidelines: (1) maintaining existing vesting criteria is preferable to waiving vesting criteria; (2) pro rata vesting upon a change in control based on actual goal achievement for performance awards and/or based on partial completion of the vesting period is preferable to full vesting upon a change in control (which is viewed negatively), although double-trigger vesting (i.e., requiring both a change in control and a qualifying involuntary termination) is best practice; (3) full acceleration of awards granted shortly before a change in control is viewed as a greater windfall; and (4) vesting acceleration concerns are greater when awards make up most of NEOs' golden parachutes, or where accelerated awards granted in the cycle before the change in control are larger than in prior cycles.

-76 Note that the rules applicable to annual proxy disclosure of termination and change in control arrangements, unlike the golden parachute say on pay rules, do not prescribe a mandatory tabular disclosure format.
+86 Note that the rules applicable to annual proxy disclosure of termination and change in control arrangements, unlike the golden parachute say on pay rules, do not prescribe a mandatory tabular disclosure format.